luisbernardinello/azurejay/README.md

 AzureJay offers a Voice-Powered App with these key features:

-- 🗣️ **Conversation-Based Learning**: Natural dialogue with AI language partners adjusted to your proficiency level
+- 🗣️ **Conversation-Based Learning**: Natural dialogue with AI tutor
-- 🔍 **Intelligent Error Detection**: Real-time grammar, vocabulary, and pronunciation correction
+- 🔍 **Intelligent Error Detection**: Real-time grammar and vocabulary
-- 📝 **Contextual Explanations**: Clear, educational explanations for corrections tailored to your level
-- 🧠 **MRKL Architecture**: Hybrid neuro-symbolic system combining neural networks with symbolic reasoning for more accurate language understanding
+- 🧠 **MRKL Architecture**: Hybrid neuro-symbolic system combining neural networks with symbolic reasoning for more accurate explanations
-- 🎯 **Personalized Learning**: Adapts to your interests, learning patterns, and proficiency level
+- 🎯 **Personalized Learning**: Adapts to your interests
 - 📊 **Progress Tracking**: Monitor your improvement over time with detailed analytics
-- 🔄 **Multi-Device Synchronization**: Seamlessly continue learning across different devices
-- 📱 **Cross-Platform**: Works on various devices including phones, tablets, and desktop computers
-- 👥 **Community-Driven**: Open-source and community-owned development
 - 🌐 **Multi-Language Support**: Initially supporting English and Portuguese, with more languages planned

 ## MRKL Architecture